ROS-Mobile/ROS-Mobile-Android/README.md

 ## Installing Instructions

-There are three different ways for installing ROSAndroid onto your mobile device: Built from source, install current apk, download from Google Playstore.
+There are three different ways for installing ROS-Mobile onto your mobile device: Built from source, install current apk, download from Google Playstore.
 We highly recommend to use the download function from the Google Playstore.

 ##### Built from Source: